Does Local News Stay Local?: Online Content Shifts in Sinclair-Acquired Stations: RQ1: How does overall news differ after purchase?

 Overall, the difference in topic proportion is less pronounced on the CNN/Fox axis.
 In fact, topics reported on pre-purchased stations tend to be not clearly aligned with either CNN or Fox, indicating these stations are reporting equally, and possibly very little, on these topics.
 However, there exists more variation on the CNN/Fox axis in station coverage after Sinclair purchase, and a few are more topics predominantly covered by Fox or CNN.
 For instance, the conflicts between Israel and Hamas appeared to be reported on more by CNN (\ref{fig:stm-all-main}), in addition to other politicized topics like the president (\ref{fig:stm-2014-main}) and delegates in congress (\ref{fig:stm-2016-main}).
 In 2014, Fox reports more on media and movies (\ref{fig:stm-2014-main}), which are not inherently political topics.
 This balance shifts, when in 2015 Trump is a more prevalent topic reported by Fox (\ref{fig:stm-2015-main}).
 This topic shift is further seen in 2016, with topics like ISIS, Cuba, immigration, and presidential candidates being covered by Fox more (\ref{fig:stm-2016-appendix}).

 Not only can we observe these interactions and changes of topic proportion on the two axes, but we can also see topics shift and appear over time.
 The Ebola outbreak of 2014 emerges as a topic (\ref{fig:stm-2014-appendix}) in the 2014 STM (\ref{fig:stm-2014-main}), mostly covered by stations purchased by Sinclair.
-Leading up to the election, presidential candidates, debates, debate topics (including immigration, money, china) emerge as topics in 2015 and 2016, similarly covered by Sinclair-owned stations (\ref{fig:stm-2015-main}, \ref{fig:stm-2016-main}).
+Leading up to the election, presidential candidates, debates, debate topics (e.g. immigration, china) emerge as topics in 2015 and 2016, similarly covered by Sinclair-owned stations (\ref{fig:stm-2015-main}, \ref{fig:stm-2016-main}).

-The language used to discuss certain topics differ between Sinclair owned, and non-Sinclair owned stations.
-From our STM with non- and Sinclair owned as a topical context covariate, we can observe these differences.
+From our STM with non- and Sinclair owned as a topical context covariate, we can observe differences in the language used to discuss certain topics.
 The results can be found in tables \ref{tab:content-topics}-\ref{tab:content-topics-beforeafter}, and figure \ref{fig:content-stm-words} in the appendix.
-We can see how discourse on certain topics differ between stations.
-Coverage of disasters and violence are covered by before purchased stations in discussions of healthcare, and after purchased stations talk of more extreme topics like war and terrorism (\ref{fig:content-topic11}).
+Discourse on certain topics differs between stations.
+Coverage of disasters and violence are covered by before-purchase stations in discussions of healthcare, and after-purchase stations in discussions of topics such as war and terrorism (\ref{fig:content-topic11}).
 Similarly, discussions of crime appear typical in stations not affiliated with Sinclair, but purchased stations include discussions of protest and protesters (\ref{tab:content-topics-beforeafter}).
-A topic on general government infrastructure (\ref{fig:content-topic26}) uses language about money (taxes, million, dollars, etc.) in pre-purchase coverage, and is more national after purchase, using words like pentagon, homeland, and intelligence.
-Discourse on the legislature differs, with non-Sinclair owned stations talking about local politics including the mayor or local candidates, and Sinclair stations using words like immigration and shutdown to discuss this topic, seemingly more national (\ref{fig:content-topic27}).
-Conversation on photos and cameras shifts towards a theme of surveillance for purchased stations, with pre-purchased stations using language like pictures (\ref{fig:content-topic1}).
+A topic on general government infrastructure (\ref{fig:content-topic26}) uses language about money (taxes, dollars, etc.) in pre-purchase coverage, and is more national after purchase, using words like pentagon and intelligence.
+Discourse on legislature differs, with non-Sinclair owned stations talking about local politics including the mayor or local candidates, and Sinclair stations using words like immigration and shutdown, seemingly more national (\ref{fig:content-topic27}).
+Discourse on photos and cameras shifts towards a theme of surveillance after purchase, with pre-purchase stations using language like pictures (\ref{fig:content-topic1}).